-Any amendment to this Charter Contract shall be effective only if approved by a majority vote of the Commission at a public meeting.
-The School may submit any proposed amendment to the Commission in accordance with the SPCSC Request to Amend Charter Contract Form provided by the Commission.
-The School shall not take action related to the requested amendment until the Commission has approved said amendment.
+Any amendment to this Charter Contract shall be effective only if approved by a majority vote of the COMMISSION at a public meeting.
+The SCHOOL shall submit any proposed amendment to the COMMISSION using the SPCSC Amendment Forms for Schools listed on the COMMISSION website.
+The SCHOOL shall not take action related to the requested amendment until the COMMISSION has approved said amendment.
 A violation of this provision shall be considered material and substantial and may be grounds for immediate revocation of this Charter Contract.
-Changes in operation that require the School to obtain an amendment to this Charter Contract include but are not limited to the following:
+Changes in operation that require the SCHOOL to obtain an amendment to this Charter Contract include but are not limited to the following:

-- (a).
-Any material term in Article II of this Charter Contract (Exhibit "A"); - (b).
-Any School location changes, such as relocation of site or adding or terminating sites; - (c).
-Any School management arrangement(s), such as intention to hire or terminate a ESP; and - (d).
+- 1. Any material term in Article II of this Charter Contract (Exhibit "A"); - 2.
+Any SCHOOL location changes, such as relocation of site or adding or terminating sites; - Any SCHOOL management arrangement(s), such as intention to hire or terminate an ESP; and - 4.
 Any admissions or enrollment changes to policies or procedures.